OneVariable/ov-twin-fw/book/src/comms-postcard-rpc.md

    <--Response 2----------'
 ```

-Even though our responses come back in a different order, we can still pair them correctly.
+Even though our responses come back in a different order, we can still tell which responses went
+with each request.

 ## Putting it all together